 The jazz gigs continued.
 As part of the rhythm section at a long-running jazz gig in Sunbury-on-Thames Mick backed some of the leading figures in British jazz.
 Among the regular guests were Dick Charlesworth, Mike Pointon, Lew Hooper, Mike Piggott, Al Nicholls, one of the best swing tenor sax players in the country, and Karen Sharp.

 A move to Brighton in 2003 brought regular gigs at the Havana Restaurant in Brighton as well as a number of ad hoc gigs at the major seafront hotels such as the Grand, the Metropole and the Old Ship.
 A long running residency at the Cavendish Hotel in Eastbourne, with the Terry Giles Sextet, began in 2005.
-Mick also makes regular appearances at The Albion, Hove’s premier afternoon jazz spot, in the company of Al Nicholls, the delightful local songstress Jo Kimber and Dave Quincy.
+Mick also makes regular appearances at The Paris House, the city’s premier afternoon jazz spot, in the company of musicians like Al Nicholls, Nils Solberg and Dave Quincy.